Elvis (1973 mail-order album)

-Elvis is a double-record greatest-hits album by American rock and roll singer Elvis Presley.
-Issued by RCA Special Products and (for a month) Brookville Records in August 1973, it compiled many of his best-selling singles released from 1956 to 1962.
-It is the first mail-order album released during his lifetime and his most popular.
-Despite never making the charts, it was certified 5× platinum on December 1, 2010, by the Recording Industry Association of America and is tied for the honor of Presley's most successful non-holiday album released in the '70s.
+Elvis is a 2 record greatest-hits album by American rock and roll singer Elvis Presley, issued in August 1973 by RCA Special Products in association with Brookville Records.
+The double album compiled many of Presley's best-selling singles released from 1956 to 1962.
+It is the first mail-order album released during his lifetime and the most popular, certified 5× platinum on December 1, 2010, by the Recording Industry Association of America.

-Unlike the Elvis '50s albums released during the '70s, the pre-'60s songs on this album were in their original mono and not stereo reprocessed.
-The cover photo was taken from the worldwide event Aloha from Hawaii via Satellite that was seen earlier in the year.
-8-track and cassette versions were also available for purchase along with the vinyl records.
+Like most RCA reissues in the 1970s of Presley's early material, the original monophonic recordings were in reprocessed ("fake") stereophonic sound.
+The cover photo of Presley was taken from the worldwide television broadcast Aloha from Hawaii via Satellite that was seen earlier in the year.
+The double album was also available on 8-track and cassette tape formats.

 Reissues

-After Presley's untimely death in 1977, a commemorative version was quickly released and was available for a few years.
-Some included a photo album and a certificate of authenticity.
+After Presley's unexpected death in August 1977, a limited edition numbered commemorative version on gold vinyl was available for a few years.
+Early copies included a photo album and a certificate of authenticity.